What is HPV?

 HPV vaccination provides safe, effective, and long-lasting protection.

-Numerous research studies have been conducted to make sure HPV vaccines are safe, both before and after the vaccines were approved/licensed and recommended for use in the U.S. Before HPV vaccines were licensed by the FDA for use in the U.S, they went through years of testing including clinical trials by thousands of people.
-After being licensed, the CDC and FDA have continued to monitor the safety of the HPV vaccines through the vaccine safety monitoring systems in the U.S. These included the Vaccine Adverse Event Reporting System (VAERS), Vaccine Safety Datalink (VSD), and the Clinical Immunization Safety Assessment (CISA).
+Numerous research studies have been conducted to make sure HPV vaccines are safe, both before and after the vaccines were approved/licensed and recommended for use in the U.S. Before HPV vaccines were licensed by the FDA for use in the U.S, they went through years of testing, including clinical trials with thousands of people.
+After licensure, the CDC and FDA have continued to monitor the safety of the HPV vaccines through the vaccine safety monitoring systems in the U.S., including the Vaccine Adverse Event Reporting System (VAERS), Vaccine Safety Datalink (VSD), and the Clinical Immunization Safety Assessment (CISA).

 Learn more about vaccine safety monitoring in the U.S.